openshift-labs/lab-mysql-operator/README.md

 Deploying the Workshop - "Production" Deployment
 ----------------------

-To deploy the workshop, clone this repository and run the new deployment script.
-Note that `new.sh` calls both the deploy-spawner and build-workshop scripts, so the workshop image stream tag will be built from these local workshop sources.
+To deploy the PXC Operator workshop using the most recent image built from this repository at [quay.io/openshiftlabs/lab-mysql-operator][quay-this-container], clone this repository and run the new deployment script.

 ```sh
 ./scripts/new.sh
 ```

-`New.sh` also deploys openshift-acme to manage Let's Encrypt TLS certificates for the lab's Route.
+The `new.sh` script also relaxes SCC for the benefit of WordPress and deploys [openshift-acme][osacme] to provision a valid TLS certificate for the lab's Route.

-To edit and iteratively deploy local workshop sources, or to redeploy the spawner after making RBAC or setup resources changes, see below.
+`New.sh` runs `deploy-spawner.sh`, but does not run `build-workshop.sh` to build an image stream tag from local workshop sources.
+To edit and iteratively deploy local workshop sources, or to redeploy the spawner after making RBAC or setup changes, see below.

 Deploying the Workshop - Development Cycle
 ----------------------